Profits surge 250% at New Ireland Assurance

 Profit after tax for 2019 hit €74 million from €27 million the previous year, boosted by the returns on New Ireland’s investments.
 Premium income dipped to €2.1 billion from €2.17 billion while claims paid remained stable at €1.7 billion.

-Michael Murphy, managing director, and Tony O’Riordain, chief financial officer, say in their directors’ report that the coronavirus pandemic’s impact on the business is unlikely to be clear for a number of months.
+Managing director Michael Murphy and Tony O’Riordain, chief financial officer, say in their directors’ report that the coronavirus pandemic’s impact on the business is unlikely to be clear for a number of months.

 “The most immediate impact of recent market events is on the company’s profitability.
 Earnings will be impacted by market falls, lower customer retention and reduced new business,” the executives warn.